grahamwills/ZeeSheet2/docs/guide.rst

     Fractions can be defined as a number such as '0.75', or as a poercentage, such as '75%' Alignment
-    'auto' alignment is used in tables so that the left column is left aligned and the right column right aligned. 'same' alignment (for *text-align-last*) sattes that the alignment of the last line in some wrapping text is aligned the same was as the previous lines.
+    'auto' alignment is used in tables so that the left column is left aligned and the right column right aligned.
 Standard alignments are left, right and center.
 Font
     Helvetica, Courier and Times and all Google Fonts (as of 2022-10-1) are available to be used.
     The excellent site https://goofonts.com is a great resource to choose a font for